roman-milk/roman-milk.github.io/marty-misbehaves.md

+===

- ****** Marty Misbehaves ****** byJust_Plain_Bob© I turned back to the booth and said, "There is a table over there where we can talk" and I held out my hand.
+I turned back to the booth and said, "There is a table over there where we can talk" and I held out my hand.
 She took it and I helped her out of the booth and walked her to the table and we sat down.

  "It looks like I interrupted your evening."